-Presented by conductor Grant Llewellyn and musician Andy Pidcock, the first ever Relaxed Prom is a fun and interactive musical experience in a welcoming environment, with plenty of opportunities for participation.”
+Presented by conductor Grant Llewellyn and musician Andy Pidcock.
+The first ever Relaxed Prom is a fun and interactive musical experience in a welcoming environment.
+There are plenty of opportunities for participation.”

-This is a wonderful opportunity for people to be able to have full access the the world renowned Proms, showcasing music accessible in British Sign Language.
+This is a wonderful opportunity for people to be able to have full access the the world renowned Proms.
+They are showcasing music making it accessible in British Sign Language.

-Not only have the Royal Albert Hall team ensured that the Proms itself is relaxed and accessible, but the whole walk through customer journey, placing Sign Language Interpreters at key points throughout the hall to ensure smooth communication for all deaf customers.
+Not only have the Royal Albert Hall team ensured that the Proms itself is relaxed and accessible.
+They have paid attention to the whole walk through customer journey.
+Placing Sign Language Interpreters at key points throughout the hall to ensure smooth communication for all deaf customers.

-The incorporation of deaf poet – Donna Williams was really insightful, as it gave a great opportunity for the deaf audience to understand the narrative behind each piece of music like the; Waltz, Williams Tell overture and The Sugar plum fairy where Donna gave a beautiful monologue describing the experience of a jewelry box with a ballerina inside.
+The incorporation of deaf poet – Donna Williams was really insightful.
+It gave a great opportunity for the deaf audience to understand the narrative behind each piece of music.
+Like the Waltz, Williams Tell overture and The Sugar plum fairy; where Donna gave a beautiful monologue describing the experience of a jewellery box with a ballerina inside.

-To provide BSL/English Interpreters for such a fantastic event WA such a privilege – and seeing such an inclusive atmosphere – well done to the Royal Albert Hall and BBC for such a big vision and a great success!
+To provide BSL/English Interpreters for such a fantastic event was such a privilege, as well as seeing such an inclusive atmosphere.
+Well done to the Royal Albert Hall and BBC for such a big vision and a great success!

 Check out this article on The Cinema Subtitling Challenge